Rice University encourages you to plan and save for your future — we offer several options to help you accomplish your personal retirement goals.

 - Online Tools and Calculators are also available to help you think about your savings level

 Retirement Plan Investment Choices

-On January 1, 2013, Rice revised the lineup of available investment offerings for the 401(a) and 403(b) retirement plans.
-There are now three tiers of funds available to participants, and the RPIC regularly monitors the performance and fees of the funds in the first two tiers:
+There are three tiers of funds available to participants, and the RPIC regularly monitors the performance and fees of the funds in the first two tiers: